Samp and Beef Stew Recipe

 Cover and cook everything for 30 minutes and then slow cook it until the meat is soft.
 Once the meat is soft, you can add potatoes and carrots, then cook it for another 15 minutes.

-How to prepare samp and beans:
+How to cook Samp and Beans:

 You are best adviced to buy a package in the supermarket where beans and samp are already mixed.
 Alternatively, you may proceed to wash the samp and beans twice.